puppetlabs/puppetlabs-tomcat/README.md

 ##### `manage_base`

-Specifies whether the directory of catalina_base should be managed by puppet.
-This may not be preferable in network filesystem environments.
+Specifies whether the directory of catalina_base should be managed by Puppet.
+This might not be preferable in network filesystem environments.

 Default value: `true`.